BorisVB/Energy_conversion/README.md

 The goal of this project was:

-1. To visualize the work (energy) output of a Heat Engine cyle according to different compression ratio (R)
+1. To visualize the work (energy) output of a Gas Turbine cyle according to different compression ratio (R)

 2. To visualize the Thermal Efficiency of the cycle for different value of R